 Catherine's music ranges from lo-fi bedroom pop to simple indiefolk songs, influenced in equal parts by the standard-issue musical taste of a 90's Manchester teenager; an obsession with the MIDI sounds from keyboards of childhood Christmases past; and the finger-picking guitar style of anyone who can play more than the one pattern she heavily relies on.
 Major recent influences include Marika Hackman, Susanne Sundfør, Big Thief, Bon Iver, Tallest Man on Earth, Chvrches, Slow Readers Club, Christine and the Queens, IDER, Kate Rusby, Jesca Hoop and Fontaines D.C. but it's an endless daily list....

-She is currently recording her debut album 'Seven Dolls' in Manchester due for release April 2021 having received a National Lottery Arts Council Award in September 2020 to fund recording, release and her first UK launch gigs.
-Her debut single Holds Me Down featured in the Fresh on the Net 'Fresh Faves' list (June 2020) and was released on all platforms on 18.09.2020 Press release available here: EPK Stream or buy wherever you get your music or buy limited edition cassette tape here!
+She will be releasing lots of music in 2021 having gratefully received a National Lottery Arts Council Award in September 2020 to fund recording.
+Her debut single Holds Me Down featured in the Fresh on the Net 'Fresh Faves' list (June 2020) and was released on all platforms on 18.09.2020 Press release available HERE

 Test Card Girl will be performing live in a venue near you just as soon as it is allowed!